gardhr/cosi/README.md

 `function prompt(args)`

-Prints all of the args and then waits for user input from "stdin".
-Returns a String containing the line typed by the user (or null if the input is empty).
+Prints all of the arguments and then waits for user input from "stdin".
+Returns a String containing the line typed by the user (or null if the input was empty).

 `function to_text_array(array, skip)`

-Converts a C array of string pointers to an array of Strings.
+Converts a raw C array of string pointers to an array of Strings.
 If "skip" is true then the first element of the C array is not copied (useful when used with argv() for example).

 `function argv_to_text_array(skip)`